DinMo

 • It collects, aggregates, sorts (especially from a GDPR perspective) and segments data so that it can be activated on different platforms.

-• CDP helps to improve the customer experience and reduce acquisition costs.
+• A CDP helps improve the customer experience and reduce acquisition costs.
 It facilitates decision-making based on reliable data.

-• Choosing a CDP depends on a number of criteria: compatibility with existing tools, compliance with regulations, ability to evolve with business needs, etc.
+• Choosing a CDP depends on several criteria: compatibility with existing tools, compliance with regulations, ability to evolve with business needs, etc.

 📑 This guide summarises everything you need to know about Customer Data Platforms: origin, definition, types of data managed, use cases, benefits, differences and selection criteria. 👍